Edit this page

 since it uses the browser instead of a custom native runtime.

 All native changes must be added with native modules (using React Native's built-in Native Module APIs or the Expo Modules API) and config plugins.
 This means if you want to quickly add a native file to your project to experiment, then you may be better off running prebuild and adding the file manually, then working your way back into the system with a monorepo.
-We plan to speed this process up by adding functionality to Expo Autolinking that finds project native files outside of the native folders and links them before building.
+We plan to speed this process up by adding functionality to Expo Autolinking that finds native project files outside of the native directories and links them before building.

 If you want to modify the configuration, such as the gradle.properties file, you'll have to write a plugin (example).
 This can be easily automated with helper plugin libraries, however, it is a bit slower if you need to do it often.

-Not all packages support Expo Prebuilding yet.
+Not all packages support Expo Prebuild yet.
 If you find a library that requires extra setup after installation and doesn't yet have a config plugin, we recommend opening a pull request or an issue so that the maintainer is aware of the feature request.

 Many packages, such as react-native-blurhash